artesea/advent-of-code/README.md

 # advent-of-code

-Attempting to track my PHP* code for Advent of Code https://adventofcode.com/
+Attempting to track my PHP*/JS (for 2023) code for Advent of Code https://adventofcode.com/

 Files are named using two digits for the date and then with optional a/b if they are solving the first or second part, eg `08a.php`